frasertweedale/hs-persona-idp/README.rst

 Testing the IdP
 ===============

 #.
-Ensure that a valid client certificate with your email address in
-   the *Subject Distinguished Name* field or *Subject Alternative Name* extension is installed in your browser.
+Ensure that the browser will be able to authenticate the user
+   when the provisioning workflow begins (e.g. install client certificate if using certificate authentication).

 #.
 Visit https://login.persona.org/ and click *Sign In*.

 #.
-Enter your email address (the one that is on the certificate) and
+Enter your email address and click *next*.
-   click *next*.

 #.
-If prompted, choose the appropriate client certificate.
-The
+If prompted, select a certificate or complete the required
-    login process should complete without further interaction.
+   authentication.
+The login process should now complete without further interaction.

 License